openstack/openstack-manuals/doc/cli-reference/source/manila.rst

   Create a new share type (Admin only).

 ``type-delete``
-  Delete a specific share type (Admin only).
+  Delete one or more specific share types (Admin only).

 ``type-key``
   Set or unset extra_spec for a share type (Admin only).